jlorenz2/billing/billing/README.md

 # Billing application for Charlene's Coffee Corner
-# Version 1.0.0
+# v1.0.0

-Billing is a simple application made for generating invoices on the standard output for customer orders.
+Billing is a simple application for generating invoices on the standard output for customer orders.

 # Main features